Thousands of military families struggle with food insecurity

 “We had a nice savings built up and then we moved out here and it was rough,” she said.
 “We still had student loans and everything on top of everything else.”

-Their savings quickly disappeared and the small income she earns from dog-sitting didn't come close to covering the shortfall.
-For a while, the couple considered sleeping in their car on the base grounds until the next paycheck.
+Their savings quickly disappeared, and the small income she earns from dog-sitting didn’t come close to covering the shortfall.
+The couple considered sleeping in their car on the base grounds until the next paycheck for a while.

 Pittman was one of 320 families participating in the Armed Services YMCA’s late October drive-thru food distribution.
 The organization had been hosting events like this for more than 10 years, but when the pandemic struck, expanded operations from six sites to 11 around the country and doubled the frequency of the San Diego-area events.